urishabh12/rpc/README.md

-# rpc
+# Go RPC

-A simple rpc implementation in GO which only accepts byte array as input parameters
+A simple rpc implementation in GO which accepts byte array as input parameters

 ## Server Example
 ```